-- 1Department of Psychology, University of Cyprus, Cyprus
+- 1Department of Psychology, University of Cyprus, Nicosia, Cyprus

 Attention has often been likened to spotlights and filters that illuminate or screen out some inputs in favor of others.
 This, largely passive, conception of attention has been gradually replaced by a dynamic and far-reaching process.
 Attention augments neural processing at all levels.
 Attention contributes to testing hypotheses concerning the distal causes of the sensory data encoded in the lower neuronal assemblies.
 This testing assumes the form of matching predictions made on the basis of an hypothesis, about the sensory information that the lower levels should encode if the hypothesis is correct, with the actual sensory information encoded at the lower levels.
 To this aim, attention enhances or sharpens the activity of neurons in the cortical regions that encode the stimuli that most likely contain information relevant to this testing.

 Concerning pre-cueing, studies of spatial and feature/object attention cues show early modulation of pre-stimulus activity in the visual cortex.
 Attention cueing can function in flexible and complex ways: people can be cued to attend to various objects, properties, and semantic categories and such attention appears to involve directly early perceptual mechanisms.
 This phenomenon refers to the enhancement of the baseline activity of neurons in the visual cortex that are tuned to the cued location or code the cued feature(s).

 In this Research Topic, we aim to answer two questions: First, how do attentional cuing effects relate to top–down influences on perception?
 Second, given that in pre-cueing cognitively driven attention appears to change perceptual processing, does the pre-cueing attentional modulation ental the cognitive penetrability of perception?
 Addressing these two questions will shed light on the theoretical underpinnings of cognitive penetrability and the role of attention.